mkazuyuki/hauc/procedure.md

 	our $iscsi_size	= "1024G";

 - Run *cf-esxi-phase2-create-vm.pl* in subfolder *cf*, then VMs of iSCSI1, iSCSI2, vMA1, vMA2 are created.
 This takes a long time for making vmdk eager zeroed thick.
+**NOTE** : If you run *cf-esxi-phase2-create-vm.pl* once again, before that, please delete VM folders (iscsi{1|2} and vma{1|2}) on the datastore.

 **If you import already created OVA (exported VM image) files of iSCSI VMs, before that, delete iSCSI1 and 2 at the both vSphere Host Client.
 And ignore the procedures regarding iSCSI VMs till the section "Setting up ESXi - iSCSI Initiator".**